 8.5 Unless otherwise agreed in writing, exam fees are to be paid at the time of booking your exam

 9.1 Each purchase of our eLearning service provides a single user license for which the Student/Client will be provided with a unique ‘username’ and ‘password’.

 9.2 Each license has a predicted life span (dependant on the course) after which time access to the course material may be terminated.
 IOSH courses have an expiration date of six month.
-NEBOSH courses have an expiration of two years.
+NEBOSH courses have an expiration of one year.

 9.3 Each license allows the Student/Client access to the course material 24 hours per day and 365 days per year.